 SANTA BARBARA COUNTY

-One of the most exciting tasks each year is tasting through all of the reserve red wine barrels and crafting Upslope, the best Syrah from the vintage.
-We look for intensity, concentration, balance, complexity, aging potential and that mysterious “wow” factor.
-The 2014 Upslope is powerful and densely structured, with blackberry and rose petal aromatics.
-Smooth and spicy on the palate, with gripping tannins, lingering fruit and white a pepper finish.
+One of the most exciting tasks each year is tasting through all of the reserve red wine barrels and creating Upslope, the best Syrah from the vintage.
+We look for intensity, balance, aging potential and that mysterious “wow” factor.
+Complex, dark aromatics jump out, with blackberry, smokey meat and road tar.
+The palate shows more dark fruits, with graphite minerality and building tannins.
+This wine should be cellared 5-7 years past the vintage before hitting its stride, and can easily be kept for another 10-15.

 The deep ruby-purple colored 2016 Syrah Upslope contains 2% Viognier and is scented of white pepper and blueberry, olive, salami, bacon fat, baked blackberries and black cherries with blue fruit preserves and lovely floral accents.
 Full-bodied, luscious and savory in the mouth, it has firm, chewy tannins and good freshness to counter, finishing long.
 This is a beast and is still showing some new oak, but it has the fruit to soak it up.
 So, give this plenty more time in bottle.
 Drink date 2022-2040. — Erin Brooks